Hidden Stories about the New 7 World Wonders

 The inhabitants of Petra (the Nabateans) were efficient water collectors.
 A water conduit system made of clay pipes was put in place that could store water during long periods of drought.

 In 383 AD, many buildings and the water conduit system were destroyed during an earthquake.
-After that, i
+After that, inhabitants started to leave the city and Petra became less important as a visiting point for merchants.

 In 1812, the Swiss explorer Johann Ludwig Burckhardt rediscovered Petra.
 Until this point, it had remained unknown to the Western World.
 That’s why Petra was also given the name ’Lost City’.